bww/go-validate/README.md

   // return value is true.
   Validate(Validator) (error, bool)
 }

+type IntrospectorV3 interface {
+  // Perform custom validation of the receiver and then perform
+  // checks that are defined on individual fields if the second
+  // return value is true.
+  Validate(Validator, Context) (error, bool)
+}
 ```

 When validating a type that conforms to either of these interfaces, Go Validate will invoke the `Validate` method first, before checking individual fields.

-If the type implements `IntrospectorV2` and `Validate` returns `true` for the second return value, Go Validate will continue on to validate individual fields.
+If the type implements `IntrospectorV2` or `IntrospectorV3` and `Validate` returns `true` for the second return value, Go Validate will continue on to validate individual fields.
 If `false` is returned or if the type implements `IntrospectorV1` instead, the individual fields will not be automatically validated.

 ## Supported Tags
 Struct tags are used to control how Go Validate does its validation.
 The following tags are supported, and their names can be changed if you like.